Integrating Sustainability in the Curriculum

 • Cover campus resources available to assist you in integrating content into your course(s)

-The next curricular integration workshop entitled, "Educating Future Leaders: Integrating Sustainability in the Curriculum", is scheduled for Monday, May 6th, 2024.
-Registration is open until April, 22nd, 2024.
+The next curricular integration workshop entitled, "Educating Future Leaders: Integrating Sustainability in the Curriculum", will be held in May 2025.
 If you have any questions, please contact sustainability@lehigh.edu

 Please see below for details on the process, examples of original and revised syllabi, and additional resources.